 parental support — to your administration and your local union

 representatives, and be proactive in proposing solutions.
 A

 concern that you are observing is probably occurring with many

 students in your district.
-You can find a list of suggested
+Below is a list of suggested questions

 Questions to ask when discussing distance learning with your LEA

 guidance on implementing IDEA during this time of crisis,

 which generally states to continue providing services.
 How those

 services change during distance learning is left to state and